scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

   server with the user code and any additional data (like the test cases etc.).
 This is executed by the server process.

 - Unfortunately, XML/RPC can only handle 2 simultaneous connections.
-We thus need a "farm" of these code servers and a manage a pool of these servers.
+  Therefore, a pool of these servers is created and managed.
 The Django app then connects to any available server and executes the code.

-- In order to prevent issues with infinite loops, we use the ``signal`` module to send ``SIGALRM`` in a finite amount of time (that is configurable).
+- In order to prevent issues with infinite loops, we use the ``signal`` module to send ``SIGALRM`` in a finite amount of time.
 The default is 2 seconds but this can be easily configured.
-This works very well.

 The code server can be easily run within a docker container and this is also supported by Yaksh.
 Some documentation for this is also provided in the